jiangqy/DDSH-TIP2018/README.md

 ---
 ## Introduction
 ### 0. About the paper
 This repo is the source code for the paper "Deep Discrete Supervised Hashing" on TIP-2018.
-The authors are: [Qing-Yuan Jiang](http://lamda.nju.edu.cn/jiangqy), Xue Cui and [Wu-Jun Li](http://cs.nju.edu.cn/lwj).
-If you have any questions about the source code, please contact: jiangqy#lamda.nju.edu.cn or qyjiang24#gmail.com.
+The authors are: [Qing-Yuan Jiang](https://jiangqy.github.io/), Xue Cui and [Wu-Jun Li](http://cs.nju.edu.cn/lwj).
+If you have any questions about the source code, please contact: qyjiang24#gmail.com.
 ### 1. Running Environment
 Matlab 2016